Questions Regarding Crochet

 We’re in the midst of devising a personalized list of some of our top yarn companies.
 If you are looking for 100% wool or cotton yarn, it will likely be more expensive, but the result is wonderful, and the texture is lovely.

 5. What yarn works best for what patterns?

-For projects requiring lacy detailed designs, it’s best to use thin, lightweight yarn and, if you can, a small crochet hook (smaller than the one you could normally use).
-For projects that are larger, such as sweaters or quilts, for a thick, textured effect, you may want to use much thicker yarn with more ply.
+For projects requiring lacy detailed designs, it’s best to use thin, lightweight yarn and, if you can, a small crochet hook (smaller than the one you would normally use).
+For projects that are larger, such as sweaters or quilts, you may want to use much thicker yarn with more ply, for a thick, textured effect.
 Using a larger crochet hook is optional.
 (Meaning: Smaller hooks used for crocheting with bulkier yarn will produce a much denser piece with smaller stitches, which is more insulated than using a larger hook.)